Uranium mining in the Bancroft area: Economic and political influence

-Response to global demand
+By 1958, Canada had become one of the world's leading producers of uranium; the $274 million of uranium exports that year represented Canada's most significant mineral export.
+By 1963, the federal government had purchased more than $1.5 billion of uranium from Canadian producers, but soon thereafter the global supply uranium market collapsed and the government stopped issuing contracts to buy.

 Mining in Bancroft initially stopped in 1964 due to global reductions in demand for uranium.
 Local Catholic priest Henry Joseph Maloney (brother of former Ontario Ombudsman Arthur Maloney, and also brother of Minister of Mines James Anthony Maloney) rallied the community to demand support from the provincial and federal governments.
 Canadian Prime Minister John Diefenbaker, relying on an old agreement with the United Kingdom to buy uranium from Canada, was able to prolong the life of the mine by eighteen months, giving the community time to plan for the closure.

 Some mines re-opened during the 1970s energy crisis, although, by the early 1980s, uranium demand was again down, with global energy consumption growing at 2%, much less than the expected 7%.
-The price of uranium dropped from around US$44 per pound in 1979 to US$23.50 per pound in March 1982.
+The price of uranium dropped from US$43.57 per pound in 1979 to US$23.50 per pound in March 1982.

 Combined with environmental concerns about the nuclear industry following the Three Mile Island accident and increasing costs of building nuclear power plants, circumstances lead to the cancellation of a contract to buy uranium by Italian energy company Agip.
 While the uranium mining at Elliot Lake continued to grow, the remaining uranium mining in Bancroft ended in 1982, closing the mines and jeopardizing the local economy.

 Regulatory environment

 The Atomic Energy Control Board (AECB) issued licenses for uranium mines and mills in Canada, and began regulating uranium mines in 1977.
 As a result of this, mines that closed prior to 1977 (i.e. Bicroft and Dyno Mines) were able to abandon their sites without any regulatory oversight.
 Faraday Mine/Madawaska Mine and Greyhawk Mine both resumed mining from 1976 until 1982, so their operation and closure had AECB oversight.

 Greyhawk Mine's tailings were processed at the mill located at Madawaska Mine, leaving no tailings on site.
 As a consequence of this, the primary hazards that are regulated are present only at Faraday/Madawaska Mine, and resulted in ongoing environmental monitoring by AECB's successor organization, the Canadian Nuclear Safety Commission (CNSC).

-Legacies

-Mineral legacy
+Mineral and environmental legacy

 After the closure of the mines, the various tailing sites attracted mineral collectors, especially to the annual Rockbound Gemboree in which tourists travelled to Bancroft in search of gems and minerals.
 Reserves of 200000 ST of ore, averaging 0.065% U3O8, remain in the ground at Greyhawk Mine.
 Dyno Mine ran out of uranium ore in 1959.

-In 2007, The Globe and Mail newspaper reported on a $3 million uranium development project in nearby Haliburton.
+In 2007, a $3 million uranium development project was underway in nearby Haliburton.